billin/billin-SDK/php5/README.md

-This is a draft of a manual for Billin PHP5 SDK - version 0.3
+This is a draft of a manual for Billin PHP5 SDK
 ================================================================================

 To get you started quickly have a look at a simple example contained in the [test-billin.php5](https://github.com/billin/billin-SDK/blob/master/php5/test-billin.php5) file.
 Each SDK method used in there is commented to let you know what is happening in every step.